fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 > Perhaps the worst thing you can do for a block link is to wrap everything in the `<a href>`… for a screen reader user the entire string is read when tabbing through controls… without declaring (the image) as an image… taking about 25 seconds to read before announcing it as a link.

-So if you care about accessibility, this feels like a no-no.
+So if you care about the user experience for those people, this feels like a no-no.

 Here are some interesting articles on the subject: